Medicare in Texas

 Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.

-In Texas, there are 27 stand-alone Medicare Part D prescription drug plans for 2023, with premiums starting at $6.60.8
+In Texas, there are 17 stand-alone Medicare Part D prescription drug plans for 2025, with premiums starting at $0.2

-As of mid-2023, there were about 1.5 million Medicare beneficiaries in Texas with stand-alone Medicare Part D prescription drug plans.
-More than 2 million Texas residents had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.1 As Medicare Advantage enrollment has grown, the number of people with Medicare Part D prescription drug coverage integrated with Medicare Advantage plans has also grown, while the number of people with stand-alone Medicare Part D prescription drug plans (used in conjunction with Original Medicare) has decreased.
+As of late-2024, there were about 1.5 million Medicare beneficiaries in Texas with stand-alone Medicare Part D prescription drug plans.1 More than 2 million Texas residents had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.1 As Medicare Advantage enrollment has grown, the number of people with Medicare Part D prescription drug coverage integrated with Medicare Advantage plans has also grown, while the number of people with stand-alone Medicare Part D prescription drug plans (used in conjunction with Original Medicare) has decreased.

 Medicare Part D prescription drug plan enrollment follows the same schedule as Medicare Advantage plan enrollment.
 Beneficiaries can enroll in Medicare Part D prescription drug plans when they’re first eligible for Medicare, and there’s also an annual enrollment window (October 15 to December 7) when people can enroll or switch to a different Medicare Part D prescription drug plan.